General Program Information

 Detailed information regarding individual courses can be researched in the download section, where you can find the module handbook and the study plan/curriculum.

 - Electives (25 ECTS): This comprises 5 courses of 5 ECTS each that can be freely chosen from a variety of courses concerning topics in international business, international economic studies, and international politics.
-You may choose interdisciplinary courses from other departments within the university.
 Detailed information regarding the specific courses can be found on the right side of this page in the download section in the module handbook and the study plan.